asuengineering/asu-divi/README.md

 This child theme is also featured in a distributed WordPress installation within ASU's preferred web host Pantheon.
 To build a site using Pantheon and UDS Divi please contact the Marketing and Communications team within the Fulton Schools of Engineering.

 ![Sparky's Trident](https://brandguide.asu.edu/sites/default/files/styles/panopoly_image_original/public/asu_brandhq_images_master_pitchfork_0.png?itok=CdnAzLZW)

-## Release Notes

-### Version 0.4

-- Refactor image sources and `gulpfile.json` to copy assets from `node_modules` correctly.
-Result is a much smaller theme package.

-### Version 0.3

-- Addresses a JS loading error due to an incorrectly named file in the enqueue statement.

-### Version 0.2

-- Enable analytics controls within the customizer to function properly.
-- Remove UDS-WordPress 404 error page controls from customizer.
-- Fix paths for endorsed logos within the footer.

-### Version 0.1

-- Initial release of the child theme.
-- Working header and footer functionality using native menu builder.